steveschnepp/blog.pwkf.org/_posts/2023-06-28-cool-stuff-versus-useful-stuff.md

 Therefore the business logic can (therefore should) be done in a synchronous, single threaded & transactional way.
-Doing it that way enables us to make many assumptions that totally ease the implemenation by several orders of magnitude.
+Doing it that way enables us to make many assumptions that totally ease the implementation by several orders of magnitude.
 It therefore lowers the entry barrier to cooperation in that ecosystem, which is [very important for the long term]({{ site.baseurl }}{% post_url 2022-09-18-always-optimize-for-dummies %}).